JasonKleban/SQLServiceBrokerMessageBus/README.md

 It doesn't offer any new monitoring features, it just is a message bus with good properties:

  * Easily usable over ADO for sending/receiving on Channels or announcing/subscribing/listening on Topics - even works in raw SQL Management Studio!
-(Stuff you probably didn't even know that results pane could even do!)
+(Stuff you probably didn't know that results pane could even do!)
  * Transactional
  * Durable
  * Fairly simple